-The following list of studies include my primary sources of integrated therapies : NeuroMuscular Therapy American Verision™ (Certified Therapist, CNMT); Fascial Release Technique™, Deeper Tissue Release, utilizing Anatomy Trains Myofascial Merridian Lines (see intro video, below); Thai Yoga Bodywork™ (adapted for table); Somatic Re-patterning; Tru-Align™ Spinal Decompression; KineticTapping™; and last but never least, traditional Swedish Massage and Movement techniques.
+The following list of studies include my primary sources of integrated therapies : NeuroMuscular Therapy American Verision™ (Certified Therapist, CNMT); Fascial Release Technique™, Deeper Tissue Release, utilizing Anatomy Trains Myofascial Merridian Lines (see intro video, below); Thai Yoga Bodywork™ (adapted for table); Somatic Re-patterning; Tru-Align™ Spinal Decompression; KineticTapping™; and somatic massage.

 Bodywork is the intersection of body and consciousness.
 The moment of connection brings immediate awareness.